A VoicePrint Case Study

 - He makes less use than most people of Probing, Inquiring, Diagnosing and Articulating.

-- His characteristic approach is first to Challenge, then to Advocate and then to Critique.
+- His characteristic approach is first to Challenge, then to Advocate and then to Evaluate.

-- Under pressure he relies heavily on Challenge and Critique.
+- Under pressure he relies heavily on Challenge and Evaluate.

 Used skilfully, it is the pattern of someone looking to secure improvements, willing to take a personal position and make the case for it, and then being thorough, objective and balanced in evaluating the choices.
 Used without skill and sensitivity, the same pattern could earn someone a reputation for being difficult: too focused on his own opinion and views and seemingly critical of others.